Welcome to our next IATSO Conference in Vilnius, Lithuania!

 - Franca Cortoni (Canada): Gender-informed assessment and treatment approaches with women who sexually offend

 - R. Karl Hanson (Canada): Empirical methods for revising placement in the standardized risk levels for sexual offenders

-- Brian Judd (USA), Vernon L. Quinsey (Canada) & L. Maaike Helmus (New Zealand): The Violence Risk Appraisal Guide – Revised (VRAG-R): Application to European offenders
+- Brian Judd (USA) & L. Maaike Helmus (New Zealand): The Violence Risk Appraisal Guide – Revised (VRAG-R): Application to European offenders

 - Liam Marshall (Canada): Effective strategies for working with sex offenders in denial

 - Jessica Yakeley (UK): When sexual fantasy becomes violent reality: Working psychoanalytically with sex and violence